jensen-benard/analysis-obsidian-notes/Statement - addition is commutative.md

 $$n\texttt{++} + m = (n + m)\texttt{++}$$
 since [[Axiom - successor is a natural number]], hence $n\texttt{++}$ is a natural number.

-Similarly, from [[Statement - addition with successor on second term]] and our inductive assumption, we get RHS:
+Similarly, from [[Statement - addition with successor on second term equals successor of the sum]] and our inductive assumption, we get RHS:
 $$m + n\texttt{++} = (m + n)\texttt{++} = (n + m)\texttt{++}$$
 Since LHS $=$ RHS, we have closed the induction.
 And the statement is proven from [[Axiom - principle of mathematical induction]].